markk0042/Milestone1project.github.io/README.md

 Each time I reached a point during my website editing and ceation I pushed my project to github using the terminal commands and once I did that I rechecked the site github to verify that the update and projected was pushed succesfully with peace of mind.
 When deplying my website on Github Pages I came into a couple of problems where it wouldnt work for me because i didnt name my project with a .github.io at the ending of my repository so needed assistance resolving this from the slack community, also i had to watch some youtube videos and google theories on using github pages for assistance to fully understand how to use it better which it helped alot.
+I also had a issue when my gitpod master branch had seperated and wouldnt push to github until it was resolved, this caused a delay in deploying the website until the branch was brought back to the master branch.

-### **Credits:**
+### **Credits for all content and Technologies used:**

 ### **Content:**